cgrossi/react-todo-frontend/README.md

-This repo is the front end of a todo application created with React. ---It's live on Surge at [http://stackmusetaskmanager.surge.sh/](http://stackmusetaskmanager.surge.sh/) ---
+This repo is the front end of a todo application created with React. ~~It's live on Surge at [http://stackmusetaskmanager.surge.sh/](http://stackmusetaskmanager.surge.sh/)~~
 It's wired up to a seperate backend running Django and a Postgres DB hosted on Heroku

 # Todo on the Todo's App